JosefJ/GMevents/events/alice-good/README.md

 price: 0

 # The name of the venue where the event will be held.
 Can be left empty.
-venue: Sněmovní 7
-118 00 Praha - Malá Strana
+venue: Sněmovní 7, 118 00 Praha - Malá Strana, Prague
-Prague

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany